vwxyzjn/cleanrl/docs/blog/posts/cleanrl-v1.md

 How do we know the effect of a new feature / bug fix?
 DRL is brittle and has a series of reproducibility issues — even bug fixes sometimes could introduce performance regression (e.g., see [how a bug fix of contact force in MuJoCo results in worse performance for PPO](https://github.com/openai/gym/pull/2762#discussion_r853488897)).
 Therefore, it is essential to understand how the proposed changes impact the performance of the algorithms.

-We built a prototype tool that allows us to compare the performance of the library at different versions of the tracked experiment.
+We are working a prototype tool that allows us to compare the performance of the library at different versions of the tracked experiment ([:material-github: vwxyzjn/cleanrl#307](https://github.com/vwxyzjn/cleanrl/pull/307)).
 With this tool, we can confidently merge new features / bug fixes without worrying about introducing catastrophic regression.
 The users can run commands such as:

 ```bash
 python -m cleanrl_utils.rlops --exp-name ddpg_continuous_action \